JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 Now go back and move it off the 192.168.1.1 subnet, to a new static "gateway" address, like 192.168.7.1.
-Then nable IP forwarding via
+Then enable IP forwarding via
 ```
 sudo sysctl -w net.ipv4.ip_forward=1
 ```